sheldonkwoodward/pymkv/README.md

 ## MKVTrack
-MKV tracks are embodied by the Track class.
-In order to mux tracks together, you must create track instantiations and pass them to an MKVFile.
+MKV tracks are embodied by the MKVTrack class.
+In order to mux tracks together, you must use the <b>add_track()</b> function of an MKVFile.

 The only required argument to create a track is the path to the track file:
 ```
 track = MKVTrack('path/to/track.h264')
 ```

-MKVTracks also have five optional arguments:
+MKVTracks also have four optional arguments:

-* **track_id** The ID number of of the track.
-For a standalone track, it is important that this value remains at the default of 0.
-This value should never be changed after initialization.

 * **default_track** True or False value to specify if the track is the default track for its type.
 The first video or audio track in an MKV file will be the default track unless specified otherwise.
 False by default.